linrongbin16/lin.nvim.dev/philosophy.md

 Taking different OS/machines into account, it would be a time killer.

+{: .note-title}

+> Note
+>
+> Besides git and neovim itself, third-party dependencies greately enhanced capabilities:
+>
+> - Below programming languages are installed as dependecies:
+>   - C/C++ tool chain: as a pre-requirement for other programming languages.
+>   - Python3/Pip: for vim plugins and LSP.
+>   - Node/Npm: for vim plugins and LSP.
+>   - Rust/Cargo: for rg/fd/bat, as greate enhancements for fzf.
+> - Curl/wget: download tools for _install.sh_(_install.ps1_) itself.
+> - Unzip/gzip/7-zip: for LSP management.
+> - Universal-ctags: tags.
+> - Hack nerd font: patched-font with icons.

 ## Performant

 Performance and scalability are the biggest advantages of neovim(actually far more performant than vscode from subjective feeling, with the same function of plugins).